timjogorman/RicherEventDescription/guidelines.md

 of the identities of two mentions (such as Clark Kent is Superman), then these are IDENT.
 - If X is Y asserts a SET/MEMBER relations, mark it as such.
-The such as test is a good metric in this case -- you can restate the relationship seen as busy ladies such as Michele Obama, but one can't say Supermen like Clark Kent
+The "such-as" test is a good metric in this case – you can re-state the relationship seen as "Busy ladies such as Michele Obama", but one can't say "Supermen like Clark Kent".
 - If X is Y is very predicative (such as "the house is red", where Y is purely an attribute of X), then do not mark any relation at all.
-- If X is Y marks Y as being the currently the role of X, but is not permanently identical to X -- like "is the current vice president" or "is the person holding the talking stick" then make the relation BRIDGING.
-Note that is only applies to equational clauses -- mentions like "The vice president" should just be in identity chains with the intended referent.
+- If X is Y marks Y as being the currently the role of X, but is not permanently identical to X – like "is the current vice president" or "is the person holding the talking stick" then make the relation BRIDGING.
+Note that is only applies to equational clauses – mentions like "The vice president" should just be in identity chains with the intended referent.
 Remember for the purpose of making ident chains that Y in this case marks that role in general (rather than X being in that role)

 **APPOSITIVE**